This post may contain affiliate links to Amazon. For more information, please read our Disclosure Policy.

 - Add the flour to melted butter and stir until combined with the butter.
 Cook for 1-2 minutes then add milk and salt.

-- Continue cooking the milk and butter mixture on medium heat, stirring occasionally so that the milk does not burn on the bottom of the pot, until it begins to thicken and bubble slightly.
+- Continue cooking the milk and butter flour mixture on low-medium heat*, stirring regularly until it begins to thicken and bubble slightly.

 - Stir continuously as it thickens and add in the cheese.
 Continue stirring until all of the cheese is melted.